The Long Road of Scientific Communication (by Diego Fdez-Sevilla PhD)

 But the scientific community is stacked on time and ideas.
 The conclusions reached to get out of the actual stage of diminished image has not been about the lack of finding scientific ideas worth of being praised and bringing together the scientific community, but instead, to call for a better ways of communicating those ideas.

 I think that such attitude is missing an important point.
 The first issue to resolve is to find a way for scientists to support each other finding agreement and unifying efforts.
 There is a lack of scientific consensus in approaching relevant questions despite all the resources available.
 And that can only be explained due to division and lack of camaraderie.

-We don´t need only to build channels of communication, but also something worth taking the attention off others bringing its recognition.
+Science does not need only to build channels of communication, but also something worth taking the attention from others bringing its recognition.

 Only time will say if my effort is worth the time and energy invested.

 I believe that I have couple of publications which might be of interest for anyone looking at the challenges which I have found when trying to communicate science without resources.

 From the framework found in the research published in this blog (Timeline here) I hope some of the following publications will be of interest for you to read.